11,075 ACRES OF WINE PRODUCING HEAVEN

 We let our wines do most of the talking, but our family looks forward to sharing a story or two

-A visit to our property brings you full circle.
-We’ll point you in the direction of Coombsville’s extinct volcano, Mt George, and acquaint you with this part of Napa Valley’s southern landscape.
-As you walk through the property with us, we’ll color the background in.
+A visit in Coombsville brings you full circle.
+We can point you in the direction of Coombsville’s extinct volcano, Mt George, and acquaint you with this part of Napa Valley’s southern landscape through wine.
+As you explore, allow us to color the background in.
 You’ll soon understand why this AVA is filled with character--from its history, to its climate and geography.
-No doubt our resident horses will greet you as well; they are a part of our family story.
-Let’s linger over a selection of older vintages and delightful cheeses that accompany the tasting experience.
-It’s the best way to while away an afternoon.
+No doubt our resident horses have something to say about this remarkable region as well!
+They are, in fact, a part of our family story.
+What is the best way to spend an afternoon?
+Lingering over a selection of older Ackerman Family Vineyards vintages and delightful cheeses!